phop1002/ball_and_pipe_control/README.md

 ## Project Overview:
 The basic materials/setup for the project include:

-- a ping pong ball
+- A ping pong ball
-- a cylindrical pipe standing vertically.
+- A cylindrical pipe standing vertically.
 The pipe shoudl have a narrow enough diameter such that the ball can spin, but is otherwise restricted in the horizontal direction and can only move up and down within the pipe.
 It should be approximately 1 meter long with a cap on top so the ball cannot fly out the top.
-- a fan attached at the bottom of the pipe, pointing directly upwards.
+- A fan attached at the bottom of the pipe, pointing directly upwards.
 The fan at the bottom should be controlled by Pulse Width Modulation (PWM).
-- a sensor attached at the top looking directly down into the pipe.
+- A sensor attached at the top looking directly down into the pipe.
 This sensor should measure the distance between itself and the ping pong ball and send this data through a USB port to be displayed on a computer terminal.

---
+---

 , which, in combination with the feedback from the distance sensor at the top, allows for a control system to be implemented.
 The goal of the control system is to get the ping pong ball to hover at a specified height within the tube (achieve a steady-state) as quickly as possible (minimize settling time) and with as little movement as possible (minimize steady state error).